-One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis And Niall [Opinion]
+One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis, And Niall [Opinion]

 One Direction Reunion ‘Inevitable’: Ten Things To Expect When Harry Styles, Niall Horan, Liam Payne And Louis Tomlinson Reunite

-Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan will not let One Direction just slip away.
+Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan will not let One Direction just slip away.
 They may even return with Zayn Malik, but on a more relaxed schedule to prevent exhaustion and allow for more creativity, as well as making time for more solo work.

-Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan and Zayn Malik will always be One Direction, but also so much more than One Direction.
+Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan, and Zayn Malik will always be One Direction, but also so much more than One Direction.

 [Featured Image by Ethan Miller/Getty Images]